 This is another one of those products where I thought “Hmm, I might want to try that”.
 So I got one for review to use with one of our project rifles.
 And I immediately bought a second one, knowing it was going on my next personal project rifle as well.
 I’ve mounted two, and been satisfied with them both.
 The only minor issue is that little piece of plastic seems to fall off.
 But even then, it still works, and my my factory charging handle is unaffected.
 For anyone building a lightweight rifle, it’s not much heavier than a standard rail.
 And well worth the trade-off, when it comes to performance.
 Check it out at TandemKross.com.

 The TandemKross Advantage charging handle pictured was purchased with my own money, although one was provided previously for testing and evaluation.
 As with all our reviews, I’ve made every effort to provide an honest opinion, including overall quality, function, and durability.
 If it’s not something I would buy myself, or recommend to friends, I don’t share it with our readers.
 Note that purchasing their products through our affiliate links helps to support this site.

 Comments?
 Questions?
-Have any of our readers tried out the Companion bumpers?
+Have any of our readers tried out the Advantage charging handle?
 Feel free to share below.